 We incur compensation and benefits expenses, servicing expenses related to the servicing of commercial real estate loans, expenses from REO operations and other operating expenses.
 Compensation and benefits and servicing expenses for the year ended December 31, 2024, saw a decrease as compared to the year ended December 31, 2023.
 Expenses from real estate owned operations for the year ended December 31, 2024, as compared to the year ended December 31, 2023, increased due to the acquisitions of REO in May 2023 and June 2024.
 Other operating expenses saw an increase as compared to the year ended December 31, 2023.
-Our operating expense ratio, excluding REO, increased during the year ended December 31, 2024, as compared to the year ended December 31, 2023.
+Our operating expense ratio, excluding REO, increased during the year ended December 31, 2024, as compared to the year ended December 31, 2023, mainly due to lower average equity mainly driven by higher CECL reserves.